ParasiteTracker/tick-interaction-database/README.md

 ### Citation

-Seltmann, K. (2020).
 TID: A project to share biotic interaction and ecological trait data about ticks.
 UC Santa Barbara: Cheadle Center for Biodiversity and Ecological Restoration.
+2020.

 ### Funding